 To view an agenda, a past meeting summary or video, click the link below.
 Agendas are posted prior to scheduled meetings.
 Videos are available following the meeting.
 Meeting summaries are available following council review and approval.

-Documents and Streaming Video Archive
+Agendas, Documents and Video Archive

 The FPPC requires each agency to post a single Form 806 reporting additional compensation that officials receive when appointing themselves to positions on other boards, commissions or committees of a public agency, special district, and joint power agency/authorities.
 Each agency must post a single Form 806 listing all paid appointed positions including the date appointed, length of term and stipend amounts.